wdporter/acim/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 ---

-5.&emsp;All aspects of fear are untrue because they do not exist at the creative level, and therefore do not exist at all.
+5. All aspects of fear are untrue because they do not exist at the creative level, and therefore do not exist at all.
 ²To whatever extent you are willing to submit your beliefs to this test, to that extent are your perceptions corrected.
 ³In sorting out the false from the true, the miracle proceeds along these lines: